Revelvol/FlavorFinderAPI/README.md

 # Flavorfinder

-A Django intermediate REST API project that utilizes Test Driven Development practices and the following technologies:
+A Django intermediate REST API project that utilizes Test Driven Development practices aspart of [udemy course](https://www.udemy.com/course/django-python-advanced/)
-- Django framework
-- Docker for setting up the project
-- GitHub Actions for linting and testing
-- Django REST framework
-- Postgres database
-- Swagger UI for API documentation

-This was part of [udemy course](https://www.udemy.com/course/django-python-advanced/)
-## Purpose
+## Features
-This project provides a functioning API for creating and managing users, tags, ingredients, and recipes.
-It also allows for filtering and uploading images through the API.
+This project provides a functioning API for storing recipe data for each user.
+1. Create and manage users api
+2. Create and manage recipe, tags, and ingredient api + filter based on tags/ingredient
+3. Upload recipe image api

 ## Getting Started
 1. Make sure you have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed on your machine.